300909/MP1-Portfolio/README.md

 All changes in website will be updated automatically once command 'git push' is runned.
 In order to deploy website correctly on GitHub, the landing page must be named 'index.html'.

-Live version of the website can be found under this link: (https://dinapapsujevica.github.io/MP1-Portfolio/)
+Live version of the website can be found under the link: (https://dinapapsujevica.github.io/MP1-Portfolio/).
+Source code on GitHub can be found under the link: (https://github.com/DinaPapsujevica/MP1-Portfolio.git).

 ## Credits